davespink/obshop/README.md

 # obshop
-an OOP rewrite of ab early version of goshop
+an OOP rewrite of an early version of goshop